Oatmeal Creme high? Drugs found stashed in Little Debbie box during Arkansas traffic stop - NewsBreak

 “As cops, we can’t begin to tell you how much that upset us!
 Snack food is our life,” the department posted on Facebook.
 “If criminals start messing with Zebra Cakes too, we’re gonna take it personal!”

 According to the sheriff’s office, the driver of a vehicle ran away from the traffic stop after a deputy saw methamphetamine paraphernalia in plain view.
-Deputies also said a woman in the vehicle tried to hide a small bag of pills.‘Demented’: Ohio police report sewing needle found in trick-or-treat candy
+Deputies also said a woman in the vehicle tried to hide a small bag of pills.

 A K-9 unit was called, and deputies found the driver hiding in a wooded area nearby.
 The deputies determined the pair were both felons from Oklahoma.
 They also found that the woman had a felony warrant out of Oklahoma City for vehicle theft.